 The arrival date for new students is usually the first Sunday in October, but this will be confirmed when you receive your Fresher Pack information in August.

 What do I need to bring?

-Please see St John's Domestic Arrangements for a complete guide.
+Please see St John's Residence Arrangements for a complete guide.
 You do not need to bring any bedding as this is provided.
 Also please make sure that you have appropriate insurance for any high-value items such as computers and phones.

 What about Brexit?

 For the latest on the University’s position on Brexit, please see: